Magnusmajo/holbertonschool-higher_level_programming/SQL_introduction/README.md

 Results should display both the score and the name (in this order) Records should be ordered by score (top first)
 The database name will be passed as an argument of the mysql command

+12. Cheating is bad

+Write a script that updates the score of Bob to 10 in the table second_table.

+You are not allowed to use Bob’s id value, only the name field The database name will be passed as an argument of the mysql command

+13. Score too low

+Write a script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server.

+The database name will be passed as an argument of the mysql command